 I enjoy having 700-900 calories for a meal for my 3-4 meals per day.
 This lets me have quite a MASSIVE portion of pancakes!

 The bottom line: eat as many meals per day as you wish.
 The idea that frequent eating stokes your metabolic fire is total CRAP.
 100% Doggy doo-doo.

 So to ensure you’ll walk away with a ton of actionable advice for losing fat, here are key principals for creating a sustainable diet:

 - It should be in a ~25% calorie deficit.
 This is the biggest deficit you should roll with.
-Anything more than that and you’re risking with massive hunger, cravings, higher stress levels, fluid retention and muscle loss.
+Anything more than that and you’re risking massive hunger, cravings, higher stress levels, fluid retention, and muscle loss.

 - Most of your foods should be high-satiating foods like veggies, fruits, lean meats.
 200-300 calories every day should go to “naughty” foods.
 This will satisfy your cravings without messing up your weight loss goals.

 - Eat as many times as your schedule allows you to.
 At the end of the day, total calorie intake is what drives weight loss.
 Not meal timing, not “good” or “bad” foods.
 Total calorie intake.

 Dieting isn’t fun.
 It, let’s be honest, SUCKS.
 But there’s a huge difference between a diet that sucks and diet that’s miserable.

 You should be able to lose weight without following heaps of restrictive rules or give up all the foods you like to eat.

 And if you want soar above all the mainstream diet hysteria and gimmicks, hire me to coach ya, maybe?